USEPA/WNTR/documentation/installation.rst

 Optional dependencies
 -------------------------

-The following Python packages are optional:'
+The following Python packages are optional:

 * Matplotlib [Hunt07]_: used to produce figures, http://matplotlib.org/
 * Plotly [SPHC16]_: used to produce interactive scalable figures,